jonorl/memory-card/README.md

 # CV builder

-CV builder project for The Odin Project
+Memory card project for The Odin Project

-This is to test the first knowledge on React
+This is to further test React focusing on effects.